-It is a very personal decision whether or not to share with family, friends and co-workers that you have been matched.
+It is a very personal decision whether or not to

+share with family, friends and co-workers that you have been matched.
 There are several things to consider when deciding who you may choose to share the news with:

 - 1. If you plan on taking time off from work, when do you need to prepare those at your place of work? - 2.
-If you require child care for other children you are parenting, when do you need to arrange things if you suddenly get a call that the expectant parent(s) want you in the delivery room or the baby has been born and the expectant parent(s) wish you to visit the baby in the hospital? - 3.
-If you tell your family and friends will they be supportive of you during the match period and if the match falls through?
+If you require child care for other children you are parenting, when do you need to arrange things if you suddenly get a call that the expectant parent(s) want you in

+2. Expectant Parent Living Expenses (gagliy allowable septematin parent living expenses often include but may not be limited or rent, utilities, food and maternity clothing.
+In your case, the expectant naronfel many the delivery room or the baby has been born and the expectant parent(s) wish you to visit the baby in the hospital?

+3. If you tell your family and friends will they be supportive of you during the match period and if the match falls through?